 Reunification Palace Interior

-The palace is quite opulent, with 5 floors and a roof top, all of which can be visited.
+The palace is quite opulent, with 5 floors and a roof top, all open to the public.
 A large central staircase could get you up and down, as well as stairs at the end of each wing.
 Elevators also are placed throughout, but they are quite tiny and can only hold two or three people at most.
 There are many halls, adorned with gold, ivory, and all manner of luxurious materials.
 Each hall also served it’s own purpose and function.

 A residential area was near the top with a nice grotto open to the sky to admire.

-On the roof was an area originally designed as an area to meditate, but was eventually turned into a dance floor for partying.
-The entire palace was very open air, and felt quite welcoming.
+On the roof is an area originally for meditation.
+But it was eventually turned into a dance floor for partying.
+The entire palace is very open air, and feels quite welcoming.